dart-lang/sdk/README.md

 # Dart2js Info

-This package contains libraries and tools you can use to process `.info.json` files, which are produced when running dart2js with `--dump-info`.
+This package contains libraries and tools you can use to process info files produced when running dart2js with `--dump-info`.

-The `.info.json` files contain data about each element included in the output of your program.
+The info files contain data about each element included in the output of your program.
 The data includes information such as:

   * the size that each function adds to the `.dart.js` output,
   * dependencies between functions,